muratk5n/thirdwave/en/index.md

 lost your chance to improve that country when u failed to switch AFG agro from [ophium to cotton](2023/01/little-america-chandrasekaran.html).
 Livelihood trumps school.
 Improvement in livelihood could pave the way for more changes.
-Now you are gone, and oppo kicked your ass on the way out.
+Now you are out, and oppo kicked your ass on the way out.
 Why constantly whine about it?

 ---